-Getting your driver’s license is an exciting milestone unlike any — it gives you the freedom and independence to go wherever you want, whenever you want.
+Getting your driver’s license in the US is an exciting milestone unlike any—it gives you the freedom and independence to go wherever you want, whenever you want.
 No more waiting for the bus!
 No more having to call a cab!
 But learning how to drive or parallel park is one thing, and fully realizing that the lives of your passengers rest in your hands is another.
-You know you’re ready for this responsibility if you’ve already cultivated a good diabetes management habit — responsibility to others starts with being responsible for yourself.
+You know you’re ready for this responsibility if you’ve already cultivated a good diabetes management habit—responsibility to others starts with being responsible for yourself.

 - Loss of consciousness